You love being a nurse, and you’re interested in being a travel nurse.

 However, you can’t just throw a dart at a map or hop on a plane to Hawaii without first considering a few factors.

-You may love the adventure that the destination offers, but if the cost of living is too high for the pay offered, then you won’t be able to afford to go on adventures.
+You may love the adventure the destination offers, but if the cost of living is too high for the pay offered, you won’t be able to afford to go on adventures.
 Be sure to learn how to budget appropriately.

-If you are hoping to rely on public transportation, but you arrive to find out that the transportation offered is several years away from efficiency, then you’re going to begin your several months there already stressed.
+If you are hoping to rely on public transportation, but you arrive to find out that what’s offered is several years away from efficiency — you’re going to begin your several months there already stressed.

 - Pay and cost of living